mythril-forge/homebrew-spells/spells/cantrips/green-flame-strike.md

 Choose a weapon that you are holding.
 The weapon is shrouded in green, flaming energy until the end of your next turn.
 The first time you make an attack using this weapon before then, it unleashes its burning energy upon your target, and the spell ends.
+Damage dealt with this attack overcomes basic resistances to nonmagical damage.
 If the attack hits, it deals an extra `2d4` fire damage in addition to the weapon's normal damage and effects.

 If you roll the same numbers on both `d4`s, the flaming energy leaps from the target to a different creature of your choice within 5 feet of it.